Islamism: Islamic revival

 The modern revival of Islamic devotion and the attraction to things Islamic can be traced to several events.

 By the end of World War I, most Muslim states were seen to be dominated by the Christian-leaning Western states.
 Explanations offered were: that the claims of Islam were false and the Christian or post-Christian West had finally come up with another system that was superior; or Islam had failed through not being true to itself.
-The second explanation being preferred by Muslims, a redoubling of faith and devotion by the faithful was called for to reverse this tide.
+The second explanation, preferred by Muslims, called for a redoubling of faith and devotion by the faithful to reverse this tide.

+During the Cold War following World War II, the United States and the United Kingdom launched covert and overt campaigns to encourage and strengthen Islamic fundamentalists in the Middle East, North Africa, and southern Asia.
+These Islamic fundamentalists were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.

+According to some estimates, between 1960s and 2016, the Saudis funnelled over US$100 billion to spread Wahhabi Islam.
+According to political scientist Alex Alexiev, the impetus for the international propagation of Salafism and Wahhabism by Saudi Arabia was "the largest worldwide propaganda campaign ever mounted", David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War".
+In a 2018 interview with The Washington Post, Mohammed bin Salman, the de facto ruler of Saudi Arabia, said that Saudi Arabia's International propagation of the Salafi movement and Wahhabism was "rooted in the Cold War, when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union."
+In 2013, the European Parliament identified Wahhabism as the main source of global terrorism.